20 English Writing Rules and Tips to Instantly Improve Your Writing

-Check whether sentences are too long or too short or if there is any ambiguity in the text that can be easily solved.
+Check whether sentences are too long or too short or if there’s any ambiguity in the text that can be easily solved.
 Look for false friends, homonyms and any other word you may have used incorrectly.

-Take a break and give it a final second reading before sending/printing/handing in your work.
+Take a break and give it a final second reading before sending, printing, or handing in your work.

 In conclusion, thre are thre ways too fry an egg.

 Here’s a much cleaner sentence, after editing out the mistakes:

 In conclusion, there are three ways to fry an egg.